International Olympiad in Informatics: Summary

-All Time Medal Table
+All-time medal table

-Multiple IOI winners
+Top Performances

-The following is a list of the top performers in the history of the IOI.
+The following is a list of the top performers in the history of the IOI, with the list containing any contestant with at least 3 gold medals.
 The P sign indicates a perfect score, a rare achievement in IOI history.
 The U sign indicates an unofficial participation, where a contestant participated in a host's second team.
 Also, first (I), second (II) and third (III) places among gold medalists are indicated where appropriate.
-This list includes only those countries where the national selection contest allows the same participant to go multiple times to the IOI.

 Feeder competitions

 Most participating countries use feeder competitions to select their team.
+They are usually referred to as National Olympiad in Informatics and is the course of selection of the country's top team or persons to participate in the IOI.
 A number of these are listed below: